 The Municipality of Powell River is offering a $350 top-up to CleanBC Better Homes and Home Renovation Rebate Program participants that switch from a fossil fuel (oil, natural gas, or propane) heating system to an electric air source heat pump.
 This municipal offer is in addition to the heat pump rebates currently available through the CleanBC Better Homes and Home Renovation Rebate Program.
-Limited time offer – Act now, as municipal top-up rebates will be approved on a first-come, first-served basis.
-Municipal funding is subject to availability and top-up rebates are not guaranteed.

 - You must live in an eligible home.